Skip to main content

 About

-Ramesha Papanna, MD, MPH, is a double board-certified specialist in maternal-fetal medicine and obstetrics and gynecology.
-Also, he is one of the few in the country who was a formally fellowship-trained fetal interventionist.
-He is a professor with tenure in the Department of Obstetrics, Gynecology, and Reproductive Sciences at McGovern Medical School at UTHealth Houston, the program director for the Fetal Intervention Fellowship, and the co-director for The Fetal Center.
-He is the elected president of the North American Fetal Therapy Network with tenure from 2022-2025.
+He’s also a professor in the Department of Obstetrics, Gynecology, and Reproductive Sciences at McGovern Medical School at UTHealth Houston, the program director for the Fetal Intervention Fellowship, and co-director of The Fetal Center.

 Education